-The Summer Games take place every four years.
-The next edition is the 2020 Summer Games in Tokyo, which will officially begin with the opening ceremony on July 24, 2020 and end with the closing ceremony on August 9, 2020.
+The Summer Games usually take place every four years.
+The next edition is the 2020 Summer Games in Tokyo, which were postponed by a year due to COVID-19 concerns.
+The rescheduled dates are July 23 – August 8, 2021.
 Some facts about these Summer Games:

 - Number of days: 17

 - Number of sports: 33, including 5 new sports